Amazon KDP has taken the publishing world by storm.

-That’s it – your book is now uploaded and published to KDP.
+That’s it – your book is now uploaded and published to Amazon KDP.

-Congratulations – you’re now a self-published author on KDP!
+Congratulations – you’re now a self-published author on Amazon KDP!

 Your Kindle eBook is now published to Kindle Direct Publishing.
 It will take about 12 hours (if your book is in English) to be live in the Kindle store (about 48 hours for non-English books).

-After everything is uploaded to KDP, you will receive an email confirming that your book is available in the Kindle Store.
+After everything is uploaded to Kindle Direct Publishing, you will receive an email confirming that your book is available in the Kindle Store.

 The next step is to go forth and start optimizing your Amazon Author Central Page.

 It doesn’t matter how many books I self-publish, this is always exciting – waiting to receive the email.
-I suggest reading the mail, and even check out the links within the mail.
-Then, order your author copy on Amazon’s KDP.
+I suggest reading the mail, and even checking out the links within the mail.
+Then, order your author copy on Amazon KDP.

-Your book must be in the “Live” status in order for it to be eligible as an author copy, so make sure it’s “Live” in KDP first.
+Your book must be in the “Live” status in order for it to be eligible as an author copy, so make sure it's “Live” in Kindle Direct Publishing first.

 Once it's “Live,” follow the process listed below.

-Here are the steps to order author copies on KDP:
+Here are the steps to order author copies on Kindle Direct Publishing: